 Bitglass launches local edge data centres in Australia

-Bitglass has announced the introduction of local edge data centres in Australia as it looks to provide benefits to users across Australia and New Zealand.
+Bitglass has announced the introduction of local edge data centers in Australia as it looks to provide benefits to users across Australia and New Zealand.

-The next-gen cloud security company says the new data centres will be located in both Melbourne and Perth.
+The next-gen cloud security company says the new data centers will be located in both Melbourne and Perth.